Ghamzaki/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that sets execution permission of the file hello as all to other users
+a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed